+One thing we discovered is that there are some very unique Sequim vacation rentals.
 We had the fortune of staying in a cabin out at the John Wayne Rustic Waterfront Resort.
 The views of Sequim Bay were mesmerizing… from dawn to sunset, the water and skies changed.
 We could walk to the John Wayne Marina, to dinner at the Dockside Grille for seafood and steaks and were close to the extensive Olympic Discovery Trail.
-And, the resort was dog friendly.
+And, the resort was dog-friendly.

 5—Sequim is Close to So Much More